JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7902 days**.

-And here is a just a random fact -  **It was during World War II that clothes with elastic waists were introduced.
-This is because the metal used in zippers was badly needed for the war**.
+And here is a just a random fact -  **Over 500 million gallons of Kool-Aid drink are consumed each year**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)